Fuel Up On-Site

 Benefits of Wet Hosing

-- Fuel inventory control: Direct Fueling greatly reduces the possibility of theft of products.
+- Fuel inventory control: Direct fueling greatly reduces the possibility of product theft.

 - Convenience: Fuel is delivered directly to the machinery in need.

-- Increased productivity: Eliminates the need to stop for fuel during work hours.
+- Increased productivity: Drivers start the day fully fueled.
+Less need to stop for fuel during work hours.

 - Environmentally conscious: Reduces insurance concerns associated with on-site fueling tanks.